Celiac Disease Clinic

 Are you at risk for celiac disease?

-Celiac disease can occur at any time in a person’s life.
-Approximately one in 100 people in the United States have the disease, yet only a small percentage of individuals with celiac disease are diagnosed.
+Celiac disease can develop at any time in a person’s life.
+Currently, the average age of diagnosis is between ages 50 to 60.
+Approximately one in 100 people in the United States are estimated to have the disease, yet only a small percentage of individuals with celiac disease are diagnosed.
 Current estimates are that there are more than 2 million people nationwide with celiac disease who have not been diagnosed.

 The main risk factor is having a family member with celiac disease.
 The disease can affect anyone, but it tends to be more common in those with existing autoimmune diseases (e.g., autoimmune liver disease, type 1 diabetes, rheumatoid arthritis and autoimmune thyroid disease).